EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Applications to CFT: New data for , and hypercubic symmetry

 Already in section~\ref{s:Redex} we gave details on the extraction of the anomalous dimension of $\phi^5$, allowing to estimate the dimension $\Delta_{\phi^5}$ in three dimensions.
 Here we compare the previous available and our new estimate with results from the boostrap and MC simulations (fuzzy sphere)

-Our new Pad\'e$_{[2,3]}$ approximant moves us closer the numerical data compared to the Pad\'e$_{[1,2]}$ constructed from the $O(\eps^3)$ results available from \cite{Zhang1982}.
-However, as illustrated in Figure~\ref{fig:Deltaphi5}, a compelling picture arises when including a Pad\'e$_{[3,4]}$ forced to go through the points $(d,\Delta)=(3,5.29068)$ from \cite{Henriksson:2022gpa} and the exact 2d value $(d,\Delta)=(2,\tfrac{49}{8})$.\footnote{Although it is not generically clear how to continue operators across $d$, for low-lying operators it is possible to deduce plausible guesses based on the low-lying spectrum of the 2d theory (which is exactly known).
+where the result quoted as ``Bootstrap (rigorous error)'' implies that the true operator dimension must lie in the interval $[5.173,\,3.351]$.
+Our new Pad\'e$_{[2,3]}$ approximant for $d=3$ moves us somewhat closer the center of this interval compared to the Pad\'e$_{[1,2]}$ constructed from the $O(\eps^3)$ results available from \cite{Zhang1982}.

+In Figure~\ref{fig:Deltaphi5}, we display the two Pad\'e approximants alongside bootstrap data from \cite{Henriksson:2022gpa} at many values of $\eps$.
+We see that the bootstrap data starts deviating from our estimates in the region $\eps > 1$, however we can find a curve that nicely interpolates all bootstrap data if we construct a Pad\'e$_{[3,4]}$ approximant forcing it to go through the points $(d,\Delta)=(3,5.29068)$ from \cite{Henriksson:2022gpa} and the exact 2d value $(d,\Delta)=(2,\tfrac{49}{8})$.\footnote{Although it is not generically clear how to continue operators across $d$, for low-lying operators it is possible to deduce plausible guesses based on the low-lying spectrum of the 2d theory (which is exactly known).
 Both $\phi^5$ and the operator with dimension $\frac{49}8$ (a Virasoro descendant of $\sigma$) are the second-lowest (quasi)primaries in the scalar $\Z_2$-odd sector, so it is natural to identify the two.}

 \paragraph{The subleading tensor operator across \bm{$d$}.} Next we consider the operator $\phi^4\de^2$, which in the bootstrap literature is denoted $T'$, since it is the next operator after the stress-energy-momentum tensor in the spin-2 $\Z_2$-even sector.
 We gave its five-loop anomalous dimension in \eqref{eq:DeltaTprim} above, improving on the previous determination at $O(\eps)$ from \cite{Kehrein:1994ff}.
 We study this operator across dimensions by presenting its scaling dimension in the range $d\in[2,4]$ in Figure~\ref{fig:Tprim}.